Haidra-Org/hordelib/README.md

 [![All Models][all-model-images]][all-model-url]
 [![Release Changelog][changelog-image]][changelog-url]

-`hordelib` is a thin wrapper around [ComfyUI](https://github.com/comfyanonymous/ComfyUI) primarily to enable the [AI Horde](https://aihorde.net/) to run inference pipelines designed visually in the ComfyUI GUI.
+`hordelib` is a wrapper around [ComfyUI](https://github.com/comfyanonymous/ComfyUI) primarily to enable the [AI Horde](https://aihorde.net/) to run inference pipelines designed visually in the ComfyUI GUI.

 The developers of `hordelib` can be found in the AI Horde Discord server: [https://discord.gg/3DxrhksKzn](https://discord.gg/3DxrhksKzn)

+`hordelib` is the default inference backend library of the [AI Horde](https://aihorde.net/)

 ## Purpose